 Medical Tourism and Cosmetic Surgery

-International patient travel is nothing new, although it is typically thought of as individuals from lesser developed countries going to a more developed country in order to avail of a superior healthcare service.
-These days, however, medical costs in the United States have hit a phenomenal level.
+International patient travel is nothing new, although it is typically thought of as individuals from lesser developed countries going to a more developed country in order to avail of superior healthcare service.
+These days, however, medical costs in the United States and Canada have hit a phenomenal level.
 As a result, there are many patients who are considering moving down to Tijuana, Mexico in order to avail of much cheaper solutions.
 This is either to save money or even just to avail of something that is affordable.

-Medical Tourism, Liposuction and Getting a Tummy Tuck
+Medical Tourism, Liposuction, and Tummy Tuck

 Whether you are planning on getting cosmetic surgery in the United States or in Mexico, it is a good idea to make sure that you undergo a consultation.
 You will need to sit down with your surgeon and ask as many questions as you can.
 Your surgeon will then run you through the procedure.
 In the case of tummy tucks, he or she will inform you about the different techniques that will be used as well as the risks that are involved.
 The same can be said for other procedures such as liposuction.
 If you are unsure about what sort of procedure you want to undergo then the surgeon will have a look at you.
 He or she will have a look at your body and give you advice regarding the best procedures that are available.